-When a student has committed a second violation of the Academic Honesty policy, the Associate Provost of the College of Arts and Sciences will refer the student to the Vice President of Student Experience, who will meet with the student to clarify the next steps.
+When a student has committed a second violation of the Academic Honesty policy, the Associate Provost of the College of Arts & Sciences will refer the student to the Associate Vice President of Student Life, who will meet with the student and the Senior Director of the Center for Access and Integration to clarify the next steps.
 The Associate Vice President of Student Life will then make written recommendations to the student and the student's academic advisor (or a faculty mentor chosen by the student) in order to address the student's pattern of behavior.
 This letter will also describe the consequences of additional violations.
 These recommendations may include, but not be limited to:

-- · Meeting (or meetings) with the advisor or mentor - · Meeting with the instructor(s) involved - Appointments with the Academic Enrichment and Support Center - · Appointments with a counselor
+- · Meeting (or meetings) with the advisor

+- · Meeting with the instructor(s) involved

+- · Appointments with the Academic Enrichment and Support Center

+- · Involvement with a counselor